dopatraman/Falcon/README.md

 - Fetch real data from db
 - Put permissions into manifest for cross domain requests
 - Fix jump in tracker description bubble

+Developed by Prakash Venkat, Avi Das, and Matthew Zadrozny